 Of course health actions do not generate income, there are no loans and repayments as with microcredit.
 What is important though is the welfare of the people, not the program portfolio.

 Thu has always a huge smile.
 “I’m lucky, my husband has a good job, he earns 2 euros per day about 6 months per year.
 I got the bone tuberculosis.
 It could not be treated well, the drugs were expensive.
-Finally I was so painful, I went to the hospital.
+Finally it was so painful, I went to the hospital.
 They were nice, they cut my leg for free. “

-Trung, our Veterinary at Mekong Plus, helps Thu to raise pigs.
+Trung, veterinary at Mekong Plus, helps Thu to raise pigs.
 He called the NGO Handicap in Saigon, and got an address.
 He organized for Thu to go, and provided a little money to cover the hospital expenses … Today Thu smiles as before, but she now stands on two legs!
 In addition to raising pigs, she has now also a small vegetable garden.